FORCE: Physics-aware Human-object Interaction: Introduction

-Kinematics-based methods for synthesizing human motion are more scalable.
-It is imperative for real-world applications such as AR/VR and gaming, where a~\textit{single} model it adopted for synthesizing long-term, complex interactions.
-However, earlier kinematic methods either disregard the surrounding environment~\cite{martinez,quaternet,Mao2019ICCV,aist} or focus solely on static objects~\cite{samp,taheri2021goal,wu2022saga,zhang2022couch,mir23origin,zhang2023roam}.
+Kinematic methods for human motion synthesis are known for their flexibility for fine-grained spatial or temporal motion control.
+They are scalable to train and easy to deploy.
+However, earlier approaches either disregard the surrounding environment~\cite{martinez,quaternet,Mao2019ICCV,aist} or focus solely on static objects~\cite{samp,taheri2021goal,wu2022saga,zhang2022couch,mir23origin,zhang2023roam}.
 Closest to our goal are methods~\cite{nsm,samp,holden2020,li2023OMOMO} that model object shapes, but overlook physical attributes of interaction.
 In reality, humans adapt their motion based on perceived resistance and applied force during an object interaction~\cite{intuitive1983,DuanDFT22}.
 Take the \textit{pushing} action shown in Figure~\ref{fig:teaser} (left-most column).
 When pushing around a heavier object, the human applies a greater force, naturally adjusting posture, shifting the center of mass~\cite{tripathi2023ipman,com}, and leaning forward to push against the friction.
 If the resistance exceeds the applied force, the object would not move and the human would have to give up the interaction because it is not feasible.
 Synthesizing such nuanced motion calls for a method that generalizes well to these physical attributes of the interaction.

-Developing a kinematic method presents multiple challenges.
+Developing such a method presents multiple challenges.
 Firstly, it is non-trivial to reason about multi-modal human-object information, including different actions, object poses, and crucial physical attributes.
 The increased complexity makes it challenging to disambiguate similar human poses, leading to motion that lacks diversity and nuanced details.
 Secondly, when determining the feasibility of the interaction, resistance is not the sole factor.
 It also depends on how the human interacts.
 For instance, a human can more effectively carry a heavier object with two hands than with one.
 It is shown that naively conditioning on the resistance generates sub-optimal results (see Section~\ref{sec:experiments}).
 Additionally, there is no dataset capturing diverse daily interactions under varying physical conditions.
 The lack of such data hinders model development and evaluation.
 Challenges present even when collecting such data, when addressing issues such as object occlusion.